 Public involvement last occurred with a round of public meetings in May 2009 to review alignment options and design alternatives.
 The project stalled due to lack of funding.

 Funding is now available for the next planning phase.
-TxDOT is working with TRC Solutions to conduct the EA.
+TxDOT is working with Jacob's to conduct the EA.
 Once the Federal Highway Administration approves the EA, a public hearing will occur with an expected finding of no significant impact.
-This process is expected to be complete by August 2015.

 Funding is available for planning and study development only.
 Construction is not funded at this time.